BackEndByAlex/salaryscope-api/docs/docs/resolvers/resolver-reference.md

 Each file covers one domain.
 Resolvers are kept thin on purpose, they guard access, validate input, parse IDs, and hand off to a service.
 No business logic lives here.

+Auth resolvers live in `src/auth/authResolvers.js`

+→ See [Authentication](../auth/authentication.md) for the full auth resolver documentation.

 ---

 ## companyResolvers.js

 - `companies` — returns a paginated list of companies, with an optional country filter
 - `company` — returns a single company by ID
-- `companyByName` — returns a company by name (name argument validated: max 255 characters)
+- `companyByName` — returns a company by name
 - `Company.rating` — converts the rating from a Prisma Decimal to a regular number before sending it to the client
 - `Company.records` — returns paginated salary records that belong to that company